4 weeks at Beijing Normal University in Zhuhai, China

 The price of airline tickets can go higher, the longer you wait.
 If you found good tickets that match the program schedule, you could commit to purchasing them before your visa is secured.
 In this case, be sure to read the terms and conditions of your tickets and avoid a "seat-sale" type ticket that may not allow for any changes or refunds afterwards.
 We also recommend that you purchase cancellation and interruption insurance coverage with your airline tickets.

-You will depart Halifax (or your port of origin) on May 11 (Fri) to arrive in Hong Kong International Airport on May 12 (Sat) by mid-afternoon.
+You will depart Halifax (or your port of origin) to arrive in Hong Kong International Airport.
 Then you will take the ferry from HK International Airport to Zhuhai in the same afternoon.
-We do not recommend choosing alternate travel dates for your departure.
+We will advise you of the recommended travel dates; we do not recommend choosing alternate travel dates for your departure.

-June 8 is the last day of the program, and students depart BNUZ on June 9, unless a special arrangement is made ahead of time for a short extension of their stay (provided that housing is available on the BNUZ campus and that you have enough days remaining on your visa).
+Students depart BNUZ on June 15, unless a special arrangement is made ahead of time for a short extension of their stay (provided that housing is available on the BNUZ campus and that you have enough days remaining on your visa).

 Local transportation: A 70-minute ferry ride between Hong Kong International Airport and Zhuhai costs around HKD260-350 (approx. CAD$40-60).
 You will also need money for travels inside and outside Zhuhai during your stay.